How to Add Years

 seals.
 (ONLY to the hinge side working surface that contacts the cabinet, NOT

-the whole seal!).
+the whole seal!)
 This allows the sliding face of the seal to, well, slide, across the

-hinge-side cabinet face, and prevent its
+hinge-side cabinet face, and will prevent its

 twisting and tearing, the #1